New Jersey Tuition Eligibility

 Documentation will be required to qualify for in-state tuition rates.
 Such documentation will include:

 - A certified NJ resident income tax return from the year prior to the student’s enrollment

 New Jersey domicile and all supporting documentation must be in effect prior to the beginning of the semester for which you are requesting a change in your residency status.
-File all petitions no later than 60 days after the start of term in which the changed status is sought.
-Once the Residency Analysis Form (RAF) has been submitted, any additional supporting documentation requested by the University, must be received within 30 days.
+File all petitions no later than 60 days after the start of the term in which the changed status is sought.
+Once the Residency Analysis Form (RAF) has been submitted, any additional supporting documentation requested by the University must be received within 30 days.